radp05/firstAngularProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### Added by Author
+This app relies on nodejs server running on port 3006 for authentication.

+Logged in user is redirected to dashboard page which has a list of stocks that are always replenishable and provided by an API that fetches data from mongoDB

+It is assumed the user has rs 10000 in the wallet.

+The user can select list of stocks and edit their quantity accordingly.

+Once the user clicks on the "check out" button , user is redirected to cart page

+This shows the "buy" button if the wallet balance is sufficient to buy the stocks If not, the "buy" button is not displayed and an "insufficient balance" message is displayed.

+If the user buys the stocks , the user is then redirected to another page which lists all the purchased stocks.